-Police escort kids to school after 3 killings in Tampa neighborhood
+Tampa officials meet with residents after unsolved killings

 - Police refrain from describing it as work of a serial killer

+"Nobody comes into our house and does this," Mayor Bob Buckhorn said of the killings that investigators believe are connected, although they have stopped short of blaming a serial killer.
+"This is your community and we are not going to let evil win this race."

+The Monday meeting began with a moment of silence for the three victims, and some of their family members who were attending were acknowledged by the audience.

-(CNN)Police escorted students to school bus stops Monday after a series of homicides rattled a Tampa, Florida, neighborhood.
+Earlier Monday, police escorted students to school bus stops in the neighborhood.

-Three people were shot and killed within a 1-mile radius of each other in a span of less than two weeks, and investigators believe the string of deaths are linked.
+Three people were shot and killed within a 1-mile radius of each other in a span of less than two weeks.
+Police have blanketed Seminole Heights with additional officers.

-Police have blanketed the Seminole Heights area with additional officers.
-Authorities plan to hold a community meeting Monday evening with residents to talk about the killings, and how to stay safe.

 "We don't have a lot of answers," Tampa interim police Chief Brian Dugan told CNN sister network HLN on Monday.
 "We're working leads as people call them in, we're following up on everything, but it's a very time consuming process."